Iraqw language: Number

-Nouns typically have separate singular and plural forms, but there are many distinct plural suffixes.
-Mous (1993:44) reports that there are fourteen different plural suffixes.
+Nouns typically have separate singular and plural forms, but there are many distinct plural suffixes. reports that there are fourteen different plural suffixes.
 The lexical entry for a noun must specify the particular plural suffix it takes.

 The gender of a plural noun is usually different from the gender of the corresponding singular.
 Compare the following singular and plural nouns, with their genders: